Skip to main content

 • They need to make sure quorum is met (minimum number of members required to attend to make sure your AGM is valid) so check your constitution beforehand.

-Your AGM minutes you should include:
+Your AGM minutes should include:

 • Full Club/Society name, date, time (both start and end) of meeting and venue.